Strichartz estimates for the kinetic transport equation: Proof of the generalized inhomogeneous Strichartz estimates

-Now let us recapitulate all conditions that we have imposed so far on the exponents.
-We have the conditions of the local estimates (set $\mathcal E^*$) plus the scaling condition \eqref{cond: scal 1/q}.
-Note that conditions \eqref{cond: loc inhom 2} together with \eqref{cond: scal 1/q} are equivalent to $\trip$ and $\tript$ being KT-acceptable.
-Let us also note that the two locally acceptable cubes in \eqref{omitted points} give rise to the two globally acceptable sets (cubic sections) $\Sigma_1$ and $\Sigma_2$ in definition \ref{dfn: joint accept}.
+All assumption made in this paragraph are explicitly stated in Theorem \ref{thm: glob inhom est KT}, part (i).
+We remark that condition \eqref{cond: loc inhom 2 KT} together with \eqref{cond: scal 1/q} is equivalent to $\trip$ and $\tript$ being KT-acceptable.
+Furthermore, in this case the inequalities in \eqref{cond: loc inhom 2 KT} have to be taken as strict inequalities so that $P \in$ int($\Delta$).
+Let us also note that the two locally acceptable ``cubic'' sets in \eqref{omitted points} give rise to the two globally acceptable ``cubic cross section'' sets $\Sigma_1$ and $\Sigma_2$ in Definition \ref{dfn: joint accept}.

-Thus, in view of the two inhomogeneous estimates that we proved in section \ref{sect: admiss mix Lp}, all estimates in theorem \ref{thm: infty case} are now proven.